 Many agents have multiple specialities – such as specific housing types and particular suburbs – so don’t be afraid to ask agents what their sweet spot is.
 You need someone who specialises in the type of house you’re selling; an inefficient real estate agent can mean a huge difference in the amount your house sells for.

 Make sure you choose a real estate agent who is working full-time.
 You need someone who is always readily available to liaise with potential buyers and show them around your home.
 Communication is key.
 According to Canstar’s latest research into real estate customer satisfaction, communication and advice account for 49% of overall customer satisfaction.

 Ask for recommendations

-Don’t pick a relative to do the job if you can help it.
-We know it seems like it must make things easier, but real estate sales are fraught with tension and many things can and do go wrong.
-You don’t need that kind of frustration and resentment creeping into a family relationship.
+If you’ve an agent in your extended family, try to avoid choosing them.
+We know it seems like it could make things easier, but real estate sales are fraught with tension and many things can and do go wrong.
+You don’t need that kind of frustration and resentment creeping into your family ties.

 - Are you a member of the Real Estate Institute of New Zealand (REINZ)?
 What code of ethics do you comply with?